All Episodes

 His desire to decriminalize drugs, which I only bring up because it makes Pennsylvania a border state.

-We have number three highest mortality rate of any state on fentanyl overdoses.
+And we have number three highest mortality rate of any state on fentanyl overdoses.

 50% increase in homicide rate, not drug overdose rate, homicide rate.

-So this is really a you're a bad idea.
+So this is really a bad idea.

-I haven't even gotten to the economic issues where he's you know, he just he's tried to raise taxes at every job he's ever had, tried to hike them 46% in Pennsylvania as Lieutenant Governor, he supported Biden's tax rate increase, he hasn't paid his own 67 times.
+I haven't gotten to the economic issues where he's, you know, he's tried to raise taxes at every job he's ever had, tried to hike them 46% in Pennsylvania as lieutenant governor.

 So you listen to all this stuff and you think there's no way.

-But unbelievably, Sean, the night of the debate, where I think it was pretty clear he couldn't defend his extreme position, and I was trying to present that I would go to Washington to bring balance to get us to fix the big problems that face our country.
+But unbelievably, Sean, the night of the debate, where I think it was pretty clear he couldn't defend his extreme positions, and I was trying to present that I would go to Washington to bring balance to get us to fix the big problems that face our country.

-And I'm thinking, why what uh what are they rewarding?
+And I'm thinking, what are they rewarding?

 What do they want?

-We just want the fifty first vote.
+We just want the 51st vote.

-They don't realize what an existential threat he is to the country, and they would really harm us to blow off the filibuster, to pack the Supreme Court, to push Biden even further to the left, which is what he has pledged to do.
+And it would really harm us to blow up the filibuster, to pack the Supreme Court, to push Biden even further to the left, which is what he has pledged to do.

 Well, all that is true.